remigiusz-donczyk-gl/final-project/DOCS.md

 ## Docker

-Depends on the Dockerfile and other files present in the website folder to create an image based on Debian, containing supervisord, nginx, PHP and mariadb.
-It places all the configuration and website files in the correct folders and initializes the database.
-The completed image is then tagged appropriately and pushed into Docker Hub for use by Terraform.
+Part of the Terraform's process.
+Depends on the Dockerfile and other files present in the website folder to create an image based on Debian, containing supervisord, nginx, PHP and a database client.
+The completed image is then tagged appropriately and pushed into ECR for use in later stages.

 ## Terraform